integr8ly/integreatly-operator/test/BEST_PRACTICES.md

 ## Secrets

-Do not commit or log any sensitive data or secrets, and always double check for it because it can happen unconsciously
+Ensure secret or sensitive data is not included in commits or log output.

 ## Logging